Home / Bosnia and Herzegovina Electronic Signature Compliance Explanation

 Bosnia and Herzegovina recognizes two types of electronic signatures, namely electronic signatures and secure electronic signatures.

-The Electronic Signatures Act defines an electronic signature as “data in electronic form that accompanies or is logically associated with other data in electronic form and can confirm the identity of the signatory.”
+The Electronic Signature Law defines an electronic signature as “data in electronic form that accompanies or is logically associated with other data in electronic form and can confirm the identity of the signatory.”

 By default, eSignGlobal electronic signatures can meet the requirements for electronic signatures in Bosnia and Herzegovina

-Secure electronic signatures should meet the following conditions:
+A secure electronic signature should meet the following conditions:

-• Electronic signatures assigned only to the signatory;
+• It is assigned exclusively to the signatory;

-• Formed through means fully controlled by the signatory;
+• It is formed through means that are fully controlled by the signatory;

-• Associated with the data in question so that any subsequent changes to the data can be determined;
+• It is linked to the data in question so that any subsequent changes to the data can be determined;

-• Based on qualified certificates and formed through technical means and procedures that meet the security requirements of this Act and its subordinate regulations.
+• It is based on qualified certificates and is formed through technical means and procedures that meet the security requirements of this law and its subordinate regulations.

 Signatures provided by eSignGlobal after integrating local trusted service providers can meet the requirements for secure electronic signatures in Bosnia and Herzegovina